shivambehl/TopsisPy/README.md

   - Numpy based
   - Ideal for Students

-And offcourse, PyTopsis code is Open Source.
+And off course, PyTopsis code is Open Source.

 ### How to use?
 Install the Package using the command -